geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 9. Power Apps will connect directly to that SharePoint list and build a fully functional application using the **Service Desk Requests** list as its data source.
 When it is finished, a **Welcome to Power Apps Studio** dialog box will appear.
 Select **See a preview of this app** to preview the app from your browser.

-10. A preview of the app will appear as **BrowseScreen1**.
+10. A preview of the app will appear as **BrowseScreen1** (see the BrowseScreen1 pane on the right-side of the screen).
 If the size of the screen is so small that you cannot read it, move the slider at the bottom of the screen to increase the image to a legible size.

 11. Now that you have seen how the app will appear, you want to test the app by running it.
 To run the app, press **F5.**
 ‎
 ‎**Note:** If your SharePoint list is already populated with entries, you will see them listed here.
-In this case, you should see a summary of the 30 records in the Service Desk Requests lists.
+In this task, you should see a summary of the 30 records in the Service Desk Requests lists.
 If you were working with a list that was empty, you would see nothing listed under **Search items**.

 12. You now want to test how to add a record to the list.
 To create a new item, select the **plus (+)** sign that appears at the top right corner of the **Service Desk Requests** app.
 This opens a data entry form that contains fields mapping to each of the columns in the Service Desk Requests list.

-13. In the Service Desk Requests data entry form, enter the following information:
+13. In the Service Desk Requests data entry form that apears, enter the following information:

+	- Customer – leave blank

+	- Assign To – enter **Allan**, then select **Allan Deyoung** from the user list that appears

 	- Issue Status – **Active**